whartzler/UFOs/README.md

 Also the filters are case sensative, ff the user inputs US instead of us the table will not populate the data.
 ![image](https://user-images.githubusercontent.com/109490755/211232041-bd0fceab-1424-4a89-8421-3fb3e2f6c269.png)

 ## Summary
+### Drawback of the webpage
+As mentioned above the webpage is case sensative, we should include code to where the table will populate with case sensativity.

+### Recommendations
+An addition to the webpage would be able to search and not have to worry about case sensitivity.
+Since a lot of Cities, States, and Countries are natually capitalized it is a little confusion to have them all lowercase.
+This will greatly improve ease of searching the dataset as well.

+Another addition we should make is have a dropdown for State's, Countries and Shapes with possible options to choose from.
+As looking through this webpage you might not know exactly what city, state, country or shape youre looking for.
+The dropdown would greatly help with the ease of searching.